3D TQFT and HOMFLYPT homology: Mathematical perspective

 where \(D\) is \(\ZZ_2\)-graded morphism: \(D(M_i)=M_{i+1}\).
 If we think of the matrix factorizations as two periodic curved complexes, then the homotopy is defined in exactly the same way as for usual complexes.

+The standard convolution product \(\star\) (see the next section for the details) yields the monoidal structure:

-For two objects $\calF=(M,D),\;\calG=(M',D')\in \MF(Z,w)$ the space of morphisms is defined by:
+For two objects $\calF=(M,D),\;\calG=(M',D')\in \MF(\cZ,W)$ the space of morphisms is defined by:

-We also define \(\Dper(Z)\) to be a derived category of the two-periodic complexes of \(\CC[Z]\)-modules.
-Given an element \(\calF=(M,D)\in \MF(Z,w)\), by inverting the sign of the component of the differential from \(M_0\) to \(M_1\) we obtain an element of \(\MF(Z,-w)\) which we denote \(\calF^*\).
+We also define \(\Dper(\cZ)\) to be a derived category of the two-periodic complexes of \(\CC[\cZ]\)-modules.
+Given an element \(\calF=(M,D)\in \MF(\cZ,W)\), by inverting the sign of the component of the differential from \(M_0\) to \(M_1\) we obtain an element of \(\MF(\cZ,-W)\) which we denote \(\calF^*\).
 Since the potentials of the matrix factorizations add if take tensor product, we have:

-To define a smaller category \(\thc'_{man}\) we need to define an equivalence relation on the set of morphism and we use Knorrer periodicity \cite{Knorrer} in this construction.
-Namely, if \(V\to Z\) is a finite rank vector bundle over \(Z\) and \(V^*\) is its dual then there is a canonical bilinear function
+There is a special class of invertible morphisms that we want to discuss separately.
+These morphisms provide an explicit realization of the Kn\"orrer periodicity functor \cite{Knorrer}.
+Namely, if \(V\to\cZ\) is a finite rank vector bundle over \(\cZ\) and \(V^*\) is its dual then there is a canonical bilinear function

 For any \(W\in \CC[V]\) there is a invertible functor \cite{Knorrer}: